 In Genesis chapter 6 God establishes the Noahitic covenant and promises never to cleanse the world with water again.
 He bids the Adamites to go forth and spread throughout the earth.
 Eventually these tribes would spread across Eurasia and North-Eastern Africa forming all the prominent nations of the ancient world.
 This Adamic world is described as “the garden of God” in Ezekiel 31.8 implying that God tends to the whole Adamic race as a gardener.

-In the Old Testament there are instances where God commands repentance and obedience from the other Adamites.
+In the Old Testament there are many instances where God commands repentance and obedience from the other Adamites and shows that He desires their prayer and worship.
 In Isaiah 19 God speaks of the repentance of the Hamitic Egyptians (Mizraim) from idolatry.
 In Verses 19-22 of that chapter God says He will be worshiped by the Egyptians and that He will deliver and heal them.

 In Jonah 3 the men of Ninevah (Assyrians, the Semitic Ashur) repented after Jonah preached to them showing that God is concerned with the moral state of the other Adamites.
 In Isaiah 60.6-16 we see God’s intent to establish his worship among many nations aside from Israel.